-The department has set targets for most assessment criteria, but providers will set their own targets for client numbers and client demographics in agreement with the department (see the AWP template and associated guidance for further information).
-The targets set by the department aim to be ambitious but realistic; they are based on the requirements of grant agreements, past performance of service providers delivering FaRS and trends across other programs funded by the department.
+The department has set targets for most assessment criteria, but providers will set their own targets for client numbers and client demographics in agreement with the department (see the Activity Work Plan and associated guidance for further information).
+The targets set by the department aim to be ambitious but realistic; they are based on the requirements of grant agreements, past performance of service providers delivering CaPS and trends across other programs funded by the department.
 The targets set the department's expectations of performance by, and following, the review point.

 The department is committed to a holistic assessment of performance that considers the individual circumstances of service providers and the communities in which they operate.
-When assessing performance against the assessment criteria, the department will draw on qualitative information in AWP reports and other sources where relevant.
+When assessing performance against the assessment criteria, the department will draw on qualitative information in Activity Work Plan (AWP) reports and other sources where relevant.